hardenedpenguin/ASL3_Multi_App_Install/README.md

 ![MAPI Logo](https://github.com/KD5FMU/ASL3_Multi_App_Install/blob/main/MAIS.png)

 # AllStarLink Multiple Application Install Script
-This is an enhanced script file that will help install AllScan, DvSwitch Server, SkywarnPlus, Supermon 7.4 Fresh Install and the Upgradable Version.
+This is an enhanced script file that will help install AllScan, DvSwitch Server, SkywarnPlus, and Supermon 7.4 Fresh Install and the Upgradable Version.
 I mostly utilize this script to install these Apps once I setup a new ASL3 Install.

 You now have the option to install SkywarnPlus, DVSwitch Server, AllScan and Supermon 7.4+ Upgrade version onto your AllStarLink version 3 node.
 As of this date (1/11/2025) This has been tested on the Raspberry Pi Appliance version of ASL 3.